scds/data-sonification/case-study/overview.md

 Breaches are so prevalent that the cybersecurity industry has coined the term ‘breach fatigue’ to describe the indifference caused by being overwhelmed by what feels like an unresolvable and inevitable string of events (Zeffiro et al. 2023).
 Indeed, ‘breach fatigue’ neatly encapsulates how some people might feel about and understand a complex technological phenomenon.
 Yet, it universalizes the response and limits the affective dimensions of data breaches. <em> How do people feel </em> when confronted by data breaches?

 Furthermore, because the research team spent approximately a year conducting critical discourse analysis on primary sources from widespread press coverage of data breaches, I was interested in revisiting the perceptions of data breaches that crystallized through discourse analysis.
 In short, I wanted to extend a consideration of the affective dimension of data breaches to reengage with our findings.

+[^1]: Foucault, M. (1972). <em> The archaeology of knowledge. </em> Trans.
+A. Sheridan Smith.
+New York:  Pantheon Books.

+[^2]: Foucault, M. (1978). <em> The history of sexuality: Volume I. </em> New York: Random House.

+[^3]: Parent, M. (2019 December 4).
+Growth in data breaches shows need for government regulations.
+The Conversation. https://theconversation.com/growth-in-data-breaches-shows-need-for-government-regulations-127600

+[^4]: Zeffiro, Andrea., Niessen, Gil, Oberst, Clementine, McEwan, Sam, Cochrane, Alexis, Carlota, Durand, Joshua.
+(2023).
+“Discourses on cybersecurity: The politics of the data breach as a security crisis.”
+Rivista di Digital Politics. pp. 369-398. https://www.rivisteweb.it/doi/10.53227/106451